 Today, it is more than the capitol of Denmark; it is a very hip city packed with hundreds of restaurants and cafes.
 To the locals, it is known as København. (kew-pin-hown).

 It is a major port and business center for Northern Europe.
-Even though it is the largest city in Denmark, you can quite easily get around the city on foot.
+Even though it is the largest city in Denmark, you can quite easily get around the city on foot or bicycle (if you dare).
 Exploring is just a matter of having a good pair of walking shoes.

 Copenhagen has more to offer than just the city center.
 Wandering a bit west, north or south, you can explore places like Vesterbro, Nørrebro and Østerbro, which are residential areas.
 Across the harbour you can visit Holmen, Amager, Islands Brygge and Ørestad.
 Easily accessible by public transport, bicycle or on foot.